PaulDance/xr/notes/rust/benchmark.md

  * Pass in the variable `b: &mut Bencher`.
  * Modify the line calling `assert!` to call the function in a closure inside a call to b.iter().
- * I use rust analyzer in Vim, VSCode or CLion, which gives me a couple links to run the benchmark or to run the code in Debug.
+ * I use rust-analyzer in Vim, VSCode or CLion, which gives me a few links to run the benchmark or to run the code in Debug.
  * Example below is from Sublist: